DU-Teššup of Amurru: Amarna Archive

 consultation.
 DU–Teššup is not mentioned by name in the Amarna letters corpus.

-History

 Aziru was called to Egypt to explain his actions: bad, and good.
 Aziru wrote, as did his father Abdi-Ashirta, that he was protecting his regions.
 All the letters from both Aziru and Abdi Ashirta reflect: "the middle conflict", allegiance to pharaoh to the south (northeast Egypt), control and protection (calling 'to guard') the local cities (and their rulers), in northern Canaan, and personal aspirations of total control, and their personal aggrandizement.
 (This probably partially led to Abdi-Ashirta's death and removal from the scene, but since his son Aziru became the major player, Abdi-Ashirta's age can also be presumed.)